 At the School of the Pilgrim we are invested in exploring the way that the life of faith--individually and collectively--is an ongoing and all-encompassing journey most often revealed in intentional pilgrimages.
 The companion on this holy trek is the Holy One, who leads us in re-discovering the meaningfulness of our past, teaches us to live with wonder wherever we may be today, and directs our attention to the hope before us in the future.

-The School of the Pilgrim is leading a group of pilgrims from the senior graduating class of Presbyterian Campus Ministry students from the University of North Carolina-Chapel Hill.
-We will be literally walking across England, following the ancient path of Hadrian's Wall (85 miles) from Carlisle to Newcastle, spending a few days on the other ancient pilgrimage site of Iona.
-The pilgrimage will draw to an end in Edinburgh, Scotland (May 17-June 1, 2013).
+The School of the Pilgrim is led a group of pilgrims from the senior graduating class of Presbyterian Campus Ministry students from the University of North Carolina-Chapel Hill.
+We walked across England, following the ancient path of Hadrian's Wall (85 miles) from Bowness-on-Solway to Wylem/Newcastle upon Tyne.
+We spent a few days on the other ancient pilgrimage site of Iona, followed by a week of reflection at Dunfermline outside of Edinburgh (May 17-June 1, 2013).

 Desert Spirituality Pilgrimage

-The School of the Pilgrim has planned a Desert Spirituality Pilgrimage this November 7-19, 2013.
-This trip will include days of exploring the holy sites around Jerusalem; participating in a work project with Palestinians in Bethlehem; hiking, some jeep riding, and five days on camel back in the Sinai desert, along with a trip to historic St. Catherine's of the Sinai Monastery.
+The School of the Pilgrim has planned a Desert Spirituality Pilgrimage this November 7-19, 2013 is cancelled, and we will hopefully be able to offer it again in 2014.
+Usually this trip will include days of exploring the holy sites around Jerusalem; participating in a work project with Palestinians in Bethlehem; hiking, some jeep riding, and five days on camel back in the Sinai desert, along with a trip to historic St. Catherine's of the Sinai Monastery.
 Leaving from Newark, NJ, the cost of this pilgrimage (including airfare, local transportation, lodging, board, and tips) should be around $2,500 subject to price fluctuations over the next several months.
 Stay tuned for more information on this website, the newsletter, and blogsite: www.schoolofthepilgrim.blogspot.com.

 Pilgrimage Classes in Catonsville, MD

-The School of the Pilgrim will lead a class on pilgrimage at Catonsville Presbyterian Church in Fall 2013.
-The purpose of this six week course is to combine and explore the biblical texts from the vantage point of a group of pilgrims following the Pilgrim God.
+The School of the Pilgrim will lead a class on pilgrimage at Catonsville Presbyterian Church in Spring 2014 (Pre-Lent).
+The purpose of this weekend course is to combine and explore the biblical texts from the vantage point of a group of pilgrims following the Pilgrim God.
 Contact Brett at 919-444-9111/Brett@schoolofthepilgrim.com for more information.

 The School of the Pilgrim has a sideshow to introduce our vision and work.
 You can download and view the slides how by clicking here.